Bride kidnapping: Uzbekistan

-East and South Asia
+East and Southeast Asia

-Pakistan

-There are instances in which Hindu women and some Christian women and minor girls are forced to marry Muslim men.
-Many of these convert, either willingly or by force.

 Indonesia

-In Bali tradition, Ngerorod is the tradition of abducting women for marrying when the caste of the man is lower than the woman. as the balinese caste order -from higher to lower- is: 1.
+In Bali tradition, Ngerorod is the tradition of abducting women for marrying when the caste of the man is lower than the woman. as the Balinese caste order -from higher to lower- is: 1.
 Brahmanas 2.
 Satrias 3.
 Wesias 4.
 Sudras.
-The process from 'kidnapping' to marriage ritual usually done in 3 steps (usually completed in 3 days):
+The process from 'kidnapping' to marriage ritual is usually done in 3 steps (usually completed in 3 days):